esl/MongooseIM/doc/modules/mod_event_pusher_rabbit.md

 ### Worker selection strategy

-The module uses `mongoose_wpool` (which in turn uses `wpool` underneath) for managing worker processes  and [`best_worker` strategy](https://github.com/inaka/worker_pool#best_worker), for choosing a worker, is in use by default.
+The module uses `mongoose_wpool` for managing worker processes  and `best_worker` strategy, for choosing a worker, is in use by default.
 Different strategies imply different behaviors of the system.

 #### Event messages queuing